Ends in

 3. Set up primary and secondary Amazon S3 buckets in two separate AWS Regions that are at least 450 miles apart.
 Create an IAM role to enforce access to the buckets only through HTTPS.
 Set up a bucket policy to enforce Amazon S3-Managed Keys (SSE-S3) encryption on all objects uploaded to the bucket.
 Enable cross-region replication (CRR) between the two buckets.

 4. Set up primary and secondary S3 buckets in two separate Availability Zones that are at least 450 miles apart.
 Create a bucket policy to enforce access to the buckets only through HTTPS and enforce AWS KMS encryption on all objects uploaded to the bucket.
 Enable Transfer Acceleration between the two buckets.
-Set up a KMS Customer Master Key (CMK) in the primary region for encrypting objects.
+Set up a KMS Key in the primary region for encrypting objects.

 Correct Answer: 2